top of page

 Loss Visibility and Quantification is the foundational dimension because it is impossible to drive meaningful FI without understanding the structure of losses.
 The dimension asks not just whether OEE is tracked, but whether the loss-cost matrix is being used to convert equipment and operational losses into financial impact — and whether that financial translation is driving the selection of improvement themes.
 In my experience assessing plants across Asia-Pacific, this is the single most commonly underdeveloped dimension in FI programmes: teams are tracking OEE and running Kaizen events, but the project selection is not grounded in a rigorous loss analysis.
 The result is that effort is invested in visible problems rather than high-impact ones.

 Horizontal Deployment is the dimension that most reliably distinguishes a mature FI programme from an active one.
 Many programmes produce good Kaizen results at the project level but treat each project as standalone.
-The systematic question — does this countermeasure apply to similar equipment? — is only asked at programme closure when explicitly required by a governance process.
-At Level 3, horizontal deployment is a tracked activity with explicit ownership, not an aspiration.
+At Level 3, horizontal deployment is a tracked activity with explicit ownership.
 At Level 4, the countermeasures that emerge from FI projects are actively feeding the MP information database and influencing how new equipment is specified.

 Autonomous Maintenance (AM)

-The five AM dimensions are Equipment Condition and Cleaning Standards, Operator Inspection and Abnormality Detection, AM Step Progression and Standard-Setting, AM–FI–PM Integration, and Management Systems and Governance.
+The five AM dimensions are Equipment Condition and Cleaning Standards, Operator Inspection and Abnormality Detection, AM Step Progression and Standard-Setting, AM–FI–PM Integration, and Results and Business Impact.

 Planned Maintenance (PM)

-The five PM dimensions are Failure Data Management and Analysis, Maintenance Method Selection (TBM/CBM), Maintenance Efficiency and Spare Parts Management, AM–PM Role Clarity and Integration, and Maintenance Skills and Programme Governance.
+The five PM dimensions are Failure Data Management and Analysis, Maintenance Method Selection (TBM/CBM), Maintenance Efficiency and Spare Parts Management, AM–PM Role Clarity and Integration, and Results and Business Impact.

 Maintenance Method Selection is the dimension where I most frequently observe a gap between what organisations believe they are doing and what is actually happening at the equipment level.
-The progression from breakdown maintenance to time-based maintenance (TBM) to condition-based maintenance (CBM) is well understood in principle, but the implementation of that progression requires a criticality assessment — a formal ranking of equipment by the consequence of failure — and most plants that believe they have a planned maintenance system have not completed a rigorous criticality assessment across their full equipment population.
+The progression from breakdown maintenance to time-based maintenance (TBM) to condition-based maintenance (CBM) requires a criticality assessment — a formal ranking of equipment by the consequence of failure — and most plants that believe they have a planned maintenance system have not completed a rigorous criticality assessment across their full equipment population.
 Without criticality assessment, TBM intervals are set by intuition or convention rather than by failure data, and the investment in predictive tools is often applied to equipment where the consequence of failure does not justify the cost.

 Quality Maintenance (QM)

-The five QM dimensions are Defect Visibility and Data Collection, Root Cause Analysis and Recurrence Prevention, QM Matrix and Condition Standards, 4M Condition Control and Quality Assurance, and Programme Governance and Zero-Defect Targets.
+The five QM dimensions are Defect Visibility and Data Collection, Root Cause Analysis and Recurrence Prevention, QM Matrix and Condition Standards, 4M Condition Control and Quality Assurance, and Results and Business Impact.

 The QM Matrix and Condition Standards dimension is the one that most clearly differentiates quality maintenance as a TPM pillar from quality control as a QA function.
-The QM matrix — mapping failure modes to process steps, and then to the equipment conditions (machine parameters, material specifications, method standards, and operator skills) that must be controlled to prevent those failure modes — is the central organising tool of QM.
-Its absence is the most reliable indicator of a QM programme that is in name only.
+The QM matrix — mapping failure modes to process steps, and then to the equipment conditions that must be controlled to prevent those failure modes — is the central organising tool of QM.
 Its presence at Level 3 means not just that the matrix exists and was created historically, but that it is a live document updated with every defect event and referenced daily in production management.

 Education and Training (ET)

-The five ET dimensions are Training Needs Assessment and Design, Skills Visibility and Competency Assessment, Maintenance Skill Training Infrastructure, TPM Qualification and Certification, and Training Governance and Results Integration.
+The five ET dimensions are Training Needs Assessment and Design, Skills Visibility and Competency Assessment, Maintenance Skill Training Infrastructure, TPM Qualification and Certification, and Results and Business Impact.

 The Maintenance Skill Training Infrastructure dimension is where the Maintenance Dojo concept is evaluated.
 Organisations that have established a dedicated space for practical maintenance skill training — a Dojo equipped with equipment mock-ups, lubrication training stations, and diagnostic practice tools — are investing in something that has compounding value over time: not just in the skills of current employees, but in the organisation's ability to onboard and develop new technical staff systematically.